 National concerns regarding the suitability of health care providers have caused many hospitals and other institutions that provide health care services to require disclosure of an individual's criminal history.
-As of 2004, the Joint Commission of Healthcare Organization (JCAHO) requires criminal background checks for security purposes for all employees, staff and volunteers who supervise care, render treatment and provide services.
+As of 2004, the Joint Commission, an organization that accredits healthcare organizations in the United States, requires criminal background checks for security purposes for all employees, staff and volunteers who supervise care, render treatment and provide services.
 Many state statues also require disclosure of an individual's criminal history in order to apply for certain health care licenses/permits/certificates/registrations.
 Additionally, existence of a criminal history may subject an individual to denial of initial licensure, permit, registrations, revocation or suspension of existing licenses or denial of access to training sites used by the School of Pharmacy.